 Water well and keep them in a bright spot.
 In a couple of weeks you can plant them outdoors in your garden bed, deep pots or planters.

 Even easier to sow outdoors but it may take from 2-3 weeks to germinate depending on the temperatures outside.
-Water your planter or bed first before sowing the seeds about 1-2 cm deep.
+Sowing the seeds in the second half of March helps.
+Water your planter or bed first before sowing the seeds about 1 cm deep.

 Once the seedlings have their second pair of leaves, you can thin them out which means pulling out overcrowding seedlings.
 They need to be 15cm apart so that the remaining plants can grow bigger.